 Wednesday, November 7 | 2:00 pm - 3:30 pm CDT

 Presenters: John Wickett, PhD; Lawrence J. Fabrey, Ph.D.; J.G.
 Federman, Ed.D., MS, PgC; Michelle Gross, MBA, MEd, NCC, NCSC, LPC; Patricia M. Muenzen, MA; John Weiner, MA; Daniel Wilson; Patricia Young, MA; Anthony Zara, PhD

 Join ICE's Research and Development Committee to discuss topics, projects, and activities the committee has been pursing through the year.
 This is your opportunity to ask questions, provide real-time feedback, and influence the research ICE publishes.

 This year’s session will be comprised of two parts: a presentation followed by roundtable discussions.
 The roundtables provide a deeper dive into the topics that resonate best with your interests.
 Current research projects are listed below:

 ICE Online Resource Library

 Please join the ICE Online Library of Credentialing Industry Research Task Force for a roundtable discussion of an exciting member benefit!
 The library's goal is to serve as a primary resource for credentialing organizations to share best practices, benchmarks, current research and industry trends: within a secure, accessible environment.
-The discussion will include submission materials, publication requirements, expectations and pricing.
+The discussion will include submission materials, publication requirements and expectations.
 We welcome input from interested attendees on the development of this membership tool and expect our future Task Force activities to be shaped by the dialogue and interests of participants.

 Measuring Non-Cognitive Competence